marcinjahn/technology-notebook/src/docs/technologies/mongodb/crud.md

 - `db.{collection}.deleteOne()`
 - `db.{collection}.deleteMany()`
-- `db.{collection}.remove()` - pretty much the same as the two above, there is a special parameter to control whther just one or many document should be removed.
+- `db.{collection}.remove()` - pretty much the same as the two above, there is a special parameter to control whether just one or many document should be removed.

 Indexes are not dropped implicitly.
 We need to remove them explicitly if we want